Namco Museum: Namco Museum Collection

 Namco Museum Collection is a series of video game compilations for the Evercade handheld console which was released on May 22, 2020.

 Unlike other compilations, the games in these compilations are based on their home console versions (NES/Famicom, SNES/Super Famicom, and Genesis/Mega Drive) rather than arcade versions.

 Namco Museum Archives

 Namco Museum Archives Vol. 1 and Namco Museum Archives Vol. 2 were both released on June 18, 2020 for the Xbox One, PlayStation 4, Nintendo Switch, and Steam outside of Japan.
 Developed by M2 and B.B.
 Studio, the two volumes are localized versions of the Japanese compilation Namcot Collection, featuring Namco-published games for the Nintendo Entertainment System and Family Computer.
 Vol. 1 contains an 8-bit demake of Pac-Man Championship Edition, and Vol. 2 contains a homebrew conversion of Gaplus.

 Reception

 In August 1996, Namco claimed accumulated sales of 600,000 units for the Namco Museum series in Japan alone.
 In the United States, The NPD Group in 2010 listed Namco Museum among the all-time top ten best-selling video games in the United States.
 The franchise has sold a total of at least 14.087 million copies worldwide.
+(Note: Namco Museum series: